Madhyamgram railway station: Extension plan from Noapara to Barasat

-The proposed Metro railway extension (Line 4) alignment pass through Dum Dum Cantonment and Jessore Road up to Biman Bandar station.
+The proposed Kolkata Metro Yellow Line extension alignment pass through Dum Dum Cantonment and Jessore Road up to Biman Bandar station.
 From there, the line would run under Jessore Road until New Barrackpore before reaching the surface at Madhyamgram station.
 From Madhyamgram to Barasat, the alignment would be elevated.
 However, for crossing the existing road overbridge at Madhyamgram and Barasat, the alignment would descend gradually to ground level and rise again on viaduct.
 This is supposed to be beneficial for the people of North 24 Parganas district and will bring them closer to Kolkata's Business district.
 This would reduce the heavy pressure on Sealdah–Barasat section of Eastern Railways.
 The Madhyamgram Metro railway station is to be constructed in the Madhyamgram–Barasat section.

 Work for the Noapara–Barasat (via NSC Bose Airport) metro extension has come to a halt as construction giant L&T has pulled out of the 17 km metro corridor project.
 L&T was unable to get on with the work due to the encroachment on railway land.
 L&T has moved out all major equipment from the project site at Barasat and has closed down two of the three site offices.
 The lone site office is locked.